eclipse-embed-cdt/web-jekyll/pages/plugins/packs-manager.md

 ## Overview

-CMSIS Packs are a Keil/ARM technology, intended to handle distribution of software and documentation in Keil MDK.
+CMSIS Packs are an Arm/Keil technology, intended to handle distribution of software and documentation in Keil MDK.
 The main difference from usual libraries or source archives is that the actual source/object files are accompanied by some form of metadata, defining, among other things,